open-pioneer/trails-core-packages/src/packages/authentication-keycloak/README.md

 ### Error reporting

-In case of an error during authentication (i.e. if the keycloak client lib throws an error during `init`), a notification will be presented to the user via the `NotificationService` (technical details can be found in the developer console).
+In case of an error during authentication (if the Keycloak client library throws an error during `init`), a notification is presented to the user via the `NotificationService` (technical details can be found in the developer console).
 You should therefore embed the `<Notifier />` into your application as well.
 Note that the Notifier should not be nested in `<ForceAuth />`, because it would not be rendered in case of an authentication problem.

 ### Accessing the Keycloak token in your application

-After a successful login, the Keycloak token can be accessed from the `SessionInfo` of the `AuthService`.
+After a successful login, the Keycloak token can be accessed from the `SessionInfo` of the `AuthService` as in the following sample:

 ```ts
 //SampleTokenInterceptor.ts